hzeller/rpi-gpio-dma-demo/README.md

 This would be a bit more unusal way to prepare and write data: break out the set and clr bits beforehand and store in memory before writing them to GPIO.
 It uses twice as much memory per operation.
-It does help the Raspberry Pi 1 to be as fast as possible writing from memory though, while there is no additional advantage for the Raspberry Pi 2.
+It does help the Raspberry Pi 1 to be as fast as possible writing from memory though, while there is no additional advantage for the Raspberry Pi 2 or 3.

 Primarily, this is a good preparation to understand the way we have to send data with DMA.